-Shrine of Shah Rukn-e-Alam is one of the oldest monuments of Tughluq architecture.
-Tughluq dynasty was a dynasty ruled by Muslims of Turkish origin over Delhi Sultanate.
-Delhi Sultanate was a Delhi based Islamic sultanate or Islamic empire that spread over vast areas of the Indian subcontinent from 1206 to 1526.
+The Shrine of Shah Rukn-e-Alam is one of the oldest monuments of Tughluq architecture.
+The Tughluq dynasty was a dynasty ruled by Muslims of Turkish origin over the Delhi Sultanate.
+Delhi Sultanate was a Delhi-based Islamic sultanate or Islamic empire that spread over vast areas of the Indian subcontinent from 1206 to 1526.
 Five Islamic empires ruled Delhi Sultanate for 320 years such as Mamluk dynasty (1206-1290), Khilji dynasty (1290-1320), Tughluq dynasty (1320-1414), Sayyid dynasty (1414-1451), Lodi dynasty (1451-1526).

 When Sufi Saint Shah Rukn-e-Alam died in 1335 at the age of 83, he was initially interred in the tomb of his grandfather Bahauddin Zakariya.
 Later in 1330, his remains were transferred and buried in the present tomb by his relatives.

-Architecture of the city of Multan has heavily been influenced by that of Afghanistan and Persia due to its strong relationship with these places.
-Many architectural features of Persian architecture and Central Asian architecture are seen in the design of buildings and monuments of Multan.
+The architecture of the city of Multan has heavily been influenced by that of Afghanistan and Persia due to its strong relationship with these places.
+Many architectural features of Persian architecture and Central Asian architecture are seen in the design of the buildings and monuments of Multan.
 The architectural elements include the use of glazed tiles, masonry bricks, roofs made of wood and others.
-Architecture of the tomb of Shah Rukn-e-Alam is at the apex of funerary architecture that was introduced by the architecture of the tomb of Khalid Walid, located near the town of Kabirwala, Pakistan.
-Shrine of Khalid Walid takes the shape of a rectangular hall topped by a white sloped dome.

 It is constructed in brick masonry with bricks exposed on the exteriors.
-Beauty of the exterior brickwork is enhanced by the horizontal bands of wood along the walls throughout the structure.
+The beauty of the exterior brickwork is enhanced by the horizontal bands of wood along the walls throughout the structure.
 On each corner of the octagon, there is a small tower in the form of a minaret.
 This is a tapering tower that gets narrow as it moves up and supports the structure.
-Height of the towers exceeds the height of the first tier.
-These eight towers are topped by small domes on each one and enhance the attractiveness of the shrine.
+The height of the towers exceeds the height of the first tier.
+These eight towers are topped by small domes each and enhance the attractiveness of the shrine.

-Whole tomb is constructed of red bricks with wooden beams made of shisham wood or sheesham wood.
-On the exteriors, the tomb is embellished by sculpted bricks, carved wood, battlements with indentations or gaps and string courses.
-Other significant architectural features of the tomb include elements from Tughluq military architecture such as turrets, buttresses and crenellations.
-Turret is a small scale tower projecting out from the exterior wall of a structure.
-Buttress is a structure projecting out of a wall to structurally support it.
+A turret is a small-scale tower projecting out from the exterior wall of a structure.
+A buttress is a structure projecting out of a wall to structurally support it.
 Crenels are the gaps designed at intervals on the parapet walls.
-Exterior is also decorated with awe-inspiring tiles with various motifs in arabesque, geometric, floral motifs and relief patterns in blue and white colors.
-Dome is finished with white surface and decorated with blue ornamental tilework on its lower circumference.
+The exterior is also decorated with awe-inspiring tiles with various motifs in arabesque, geometric, floral motifs and relief patterns in blue and white colours.
+Dome is finished with a white surface and decorated with blue ornamental tilework on its lower circumference.